 We have seen in Part 1 that literal Israel and the literal church are not one and the same, that the church has not been joined to Israel, and that neither Jews nor Gentiles ever forfeit or lose their national identities for any reason.
-We have also seen that the overwhelming Bible-based definition of "Jew" is one who is a bloodline descendant of the Israeli patriarchs, and that that is the meaning of "Jew" that we will retain in this series - the meaning that Yeshua held to when He used the term.
+We have also seen that the Bible-based definition of "Jew" is one who is a bloodline descendant of the Israeli patriarchs, and have noted that that is the meaning of "Jew" that we will retain in this series.
 In Part 2 we have seen that, among the nations of the Earth, God has chosen Israel for divinely ordained purposes and privileges, and that her chosenness remains until the end of time.
 The materials contained in Part 1 and Part 2 constitute an essential foundation for consideration of the material in our present study, and it is respectfully urged that they be studied or reviewed before proceeding.

 Part 3, which we are now engaged in, is of an apologetic nature: It is a defense against contrary claims.
 The chief arbiter will be the Word of God and, when called for, documented extrabiblical facts.

 We will be addressing two classes of claims.
 The first is found perhaps exclusively in non-messianic Christian circles and has to do with Israel's being replaced by the church, or the church being Israel in some sense, and comes under the heading of Replacement Theology or Supersessionism, the latter of which means that the church has superseded Israel.
 The second is found perhaps exclusively in messianic circles and has to do with the claim that all believers are actually descendants of Abraham, Isaac and Jacob whether they know it or not, and comes under the heading of the Two-House or Ephraimite doctrine.